bitt130/Thesis-Template-for-University-of-Alabama/README.md

 # The University of Alabama Thesis Template

+This example was first written by Paul Kilgo and made available through UA Graduate school website.

+This work has been udpated based on iterations with Grad school to incorporate new or mistaken formatting requirements by Dudley Moore.

 This is a LaTeX template for students writing a thesis at The University of Alabama.
 This is the class file I created and ended up using for my MS work.
 It is a reverse-engineering of the style guidelines posted by the graduate